TurBoss/sam11/README.md

 See pdp1140.h for more information about file names/splits and pdp-11/40 device structure.

-It is also inspired/informed by various other emulators such as simh, and nankervis js emulator, but it does not derrive any code from them.
+It is also inspired/informed by various other emulators such as simh, and nankervis js emulator, but it does not derive any code from them at all.

 The software is designed to be programmed to a device using the arduino IDE .ino file, or other compatible editors/IDEs.

-Because different boards all have different options for where the PDP ram lives, how much, and what pins for LEDs/CSs there is a file platform.h which is used to define these variables, along with a corrosponding platform.cpp file which actuates some of these physical parts.
+Because different boards all have different options for where the PDP ram lives, how much, and what pins for LEDs/CSs there is a file platform.h which is used to define these variables, along with a corresponding platform.cpp file which actuates some of these physical parts.
 You will need to add new information for chips not currently implemented.

 The RAM type is defined in platform.h, and depending the options different cpp files are inserted into ms11.cpp from the ram_opt folder cpp.h files.